tox7cv3nom/tox7cv3nom.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: web application penster | bug hunter
+subtitle: web application penster | bug hunter | coder in c,python,assembly and bash scripting
 ---

 My name is mohit sharma am a self taught web application pentester who loves to break security with the following skills: